eddieblu/.github/profile/webServices/design/design.md

   By adding a new representation of the `name` field, you provide new functionality for clients that know how to use the new fields without harming older clients that ignore the new fields and simply use the old representation.
 This is all done without officially versioning the endpoint.

-  If you are fortunate enough to be able to control all of your client code you can mark the `name` field as depreciated and in a future version remove it once all of the clients have upgraded.
+  If you are fortunate enough to be able to control all of your client code you can mark the `name` field as deprecated and in a future version remove it once all of the clients have upgraded.
 Usually you want to keep compatibility with at least one previous version of the endpoint so that there is enough time for all of the clients to migrate before compatibility is removed.

 - **Simple** - Keeping your endpoints focused on the primary resources of your application helps to avoid the temptation to add endpoints that duplicate or create parallel access to primary resources.
 It is very helpful to write some simple class and sequence diagrams that outline your primary resources before you begin coding.
 These resources should focus on the actual resources of the system you are modeling.
 They should not focus on the data structure or devices used to host the resources.
 There should only be one way to act on a resource.
 Endpoints should only do one thing.